grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -frontend.tail-proxy-url
 [tail_proxy_url: <string> | default = ""]

+tail_tls_config:
+  # Path to the client certificate file, which will be used for authenticating
+  # with the server.
+Also requires the key path to be configured.
+  # CLI flag: -frontend.tail-tls-config.tls-cert-path
+  [tls_cert_path: <string> | default = ""]

+  # Path to the key file for the client certificate.
+Also requires the client
+  # certificate to be configured.
+  # CLI flag: -frontend.tail-tls-config.tls-key-path
+  [tls_key_path: <string> | default = ""]
+  # Path to the CA certificates file to validate server certificate against.
+If
+  # not set, the host's root CA certificates are used.
+  # CLI flag: -frontend.tail-tls-config.tls-ca-path
+  [tls_ca_path: <string> | default = ""]
+  # Skip validating server certificate.
+  # CLI flag: -frontend.tail-tls-config.tls-insecure-skip-verify
+  [tls_insecure_skip_verify: <boolean> | default = false]

 # DNS hostname used for finding query-schedulers.
 # CLI flag: -frontend.scheduler-address
 [scheduler_address: <string> | default = ""]